Favorite Charlie Munger Quotes Display His Legendary Wit and Wisdom Selected By Warren Buffett

 Take A Long Term Perspective When Investing

-Like Warren Buffett, Charlie Munger emphasizes patience in the market, looking for value, and having a long-term horizon, and staying the course when investing.
+Like Warren Buffett, Charlie Munger emphasized patience in the market, looking for value, having a long-term horizon, and staying the course when investing.

-“The world is full of foolish gamblers, and they will not do as well as the patient investor.”
+“The world is full of foolish gamblers who will not do as well as the patient investor.”

 “Patience can be learned.
-Having a long attention span and the ability to concentrate on one thing for a long time is a huge advantage.”
+A huge advantage is having a long attention span and the ability to concentrate on one thing for a long time.”

 “Warren and I don’t focus on the froth of the market.
 We seek out good long-term investments and stubbornly hold them for a long time.”